Girl meets Pope. Girl steals his hat.

 (CNN)It's 3-year-old Estella Westrick's first afternoon in Rome and she's already causing a stir.

-When her family took her to meet the Pope after his Wednesday audience, she tried to steal his skullcap!
+When her family took her to meet Pope Francis after his Wednesday audience, she tried to steal his skullcap!

 Video shows a Vatican aide, known as a Papal Gentleman, lifting Estella to meet the Pope.